2023 Pet Funeral Situation in Japan

 So why do we hold funerals for pets?
 This seems to have a lot to do with the significance of the pet's existence.

-In the past, once a pet was confirmed death, it was taken to an incineration plant to be burned.
+In the past, once a pet was confirmed dead, it was taken to an incineration plant to be burned.
 For smaller animals, burial is a popular form of selection.
-But for animals as large as a medium-sized dog, burial may not be sanitary, or there may not be a yard large enough to allow for burial.
+But for animals as large as a medium-sized dog, burial may not be sanitary, or a yard may not be large enough to allow for burial.

-With the development of food and medical technology, pets such as dogs and cats, like humans, are living a longer life span.
+With the development of food and medical technology, pets such as dogs and cats, like humans, live longer lives.
 In other words, pets that live with us for a long time are not just animals, but members of the family.
-It is then very common to want to hold a pet funeral after the death of a beloved dog or cat, or any other pet for that matter to get comfort.
+It is then very common to want to hold a pet funeral after the death of a beloved dog or cat, or any other pet for that matter, to get comfort.

-Funerals are said to have an effect on helping people accept the death of their pets and speed up the recovery from the loss of their pets.
+Funerals are said to affect helping people accept the death of their pets and speed up the recovery from the loss of their pets.
 Therefore, a pet funeral will help ease the sadness, stress, and regret caused by the death of a pet.

 Many people feel great stress at the death of a beloved pet.
 Even if they do not, the death of a pet makes them sad.
 Therefore, many people feel that they want their pets to stay with them forever and place all of their remains in an urn as a memento at home.

 A portable memorial is a form of memorial in which a portion of the remains places in an urn and placed on a Buddhist altar.
 Some urns are designed to be used as room decorations, so some families place the urn in a corner of their living room and feel that their beloved pet is always there.

 A new method of memorial service attracting a lot of attention recently

 The diamond funeral has recently gained attention and is considered the most beautiful and handmade memorial service in the world.
 Let's take a look at what a diamond funeral is all about.